 We have a question for you—would you say your friendships enrich your life?
 The United Nations General Assembly loves their friends too—so much, in fact, that they proclaimed July 30 as International Day of Friendship.
 The resolution, launched in 2011, recognizes that friendship between individuals, countries, and cultures can inspire peace efforts and build bridges between communities.
 It’s focused on promoting conversations between different communities and civilizations—so it’s all about planning community activities that include different cultures and promote international understanding and respect for diversity.
 How are you going to celebrate friendship today?

-How to Celebrate International Day of Friendship
+International Day of Friendship Activities

 1. Send a card to a friend